Amazon CEO Jeff Bezos Becomes 2nd Richest Person – Who’s The First?

 Jeff Bezos also is head of a venture capital investment firm called Bezos Expeditions.
 This firm offers multiple layers of investments to various companies, and has been involved in both capital and non-profit investments.
 Some of the more notable venture capital fundings have been to Stack Exchange, Uber, Pelago, and Kongregate.
 The non-profits that Bezos Expeditions have helped fund include a $10 million grant to create the Bezos Center for Innovation at the Seattle Museum of History and Industry, a $42 million fund to produce a clock that is designed to last 10,000 years, and funding the recovery of two Saturn V engines that were identified as part of the Apollo 11 mission.

-Perhaps his most well known passion project is Blue Origin, a human spaceflight company.
-During an interview when Bezos was 18, he said that he “wanted to build space hotels, amusement parks, and colonies for 2 or 3 million people who would be in orbit.”
+Perhaps his most well-known passion project is Blue Origin, a human spaceflight company.
+During an interview when Bezos was 18, he said that he “wanted to build space hotels, amusement parks, and colonies for two or three million people who would be in orbit.”
 Bezos has stated that he wants to put millions of people to work in space.
 As part of that goal, he aims to change the cost of accessing outer space.

 Blue Origin’s New Shepard space vehicle was first successfully tested in 2015.
 As part of a test program, they expect to begin carrying passengers in 2017 with commercial flights beginning in 2018.